vijaysbhat/dojo/system_design.md

 ## Approach
 * **Ask clarifying questions**
-  * Who is going to use it?
+  * Who is going to use it and how?
-  * How are they going to use it?
   * How many users are there?
-  * What does the system do?
-  * What are the inputs and outputs of the system?
   * How much data do we expect to handle?
   * How many requests per second do we expect?
+What's the geographic and time of day / week / season distribution?
   * What is the required latency?
   * What is the expected read to write ratio?
+* Abstract Architecture
+  * Sketch box diagram of important components and connections, **don't go over in detail yet.**
+    * Application layer
+    * Platform layer services required
+    * Data storage layer
+    * Caching
+* **Cover these [topics](#areas-of-concern) after laying out abstract architecture.**
+  * Ask which areas to focus on.
-* **Cover these [topics](#areas-of-concern) - list them out at the beginning and pace your discussion of them, highlighting options and tradeoffs.**
+  * Pace your discussion of them, highlighting options and tradeoffs.
 * **Back of the envelope sizing** - number of machines, RAM, cost, SLA (estimate failure rate, detection and response time)

 ## Areas Of Concern
-* **Supporting Backend Services**
+* **Backend Services**
   * Where does the service being designed fit in?
   * Highlight **separation of concerns.**
-  * Service discovery - Zookeeper, consul
+  * Service discovery - Zookeeper, Consul, envoy
   * Communication
     * Synchronous - RPC, REST
+      * Use envoy service mesh
     * Async - [message queues](#message-queues-and-async-processing) like [Kafka](#kafka-internals), RabbitMQ
 * **Entities / Data Model**
 * **Data Storage**